amolkokje/terraform_vsphere/README.md

 * Cannot pass a .tfvars file as input parameter when calling the child module.
 * Cannot have a terraform.tfvars file for child module.
 Hence, the only way to override default variable values is by specifying them as parameters when calling the module.
 * Customization works only on supported OS: https://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf
+* Terraform Customization only works if installed all dependencies in the guest OS template.
+Dependencies: https://kb.vmware.com/s/article/2075048